There are two ways to create a new form:

 From here you can also open the form on your phone (by using the QR code), or in a new tab in your browser.
 You can also copy the code snippet to embed on your website, share the bit.ly link, or save and download the QR code to use on flyers or posters.

-You cannot view the courses list while previewing a MEC form.
-However, the course list will always display correctly on the live form viewed on an iPad or tablet.
+You cannot view the campus, subjects, or courses lists while previewing a MEC form due to the way these forms package up your course list for offline usage.
+However, these lists will always display correctly on the live form viewed on an iPad or tablet.

 The "submit" button may look strange on previewing MEC forms, but it will display correctly on the live form.
 For example, I build a form with the submit button text of "Let's go, Horatio".
 It displays in the preview as "Let's go, HoratioSave", but the live form on the iPad still displays "Let's go, Horatio".